Last Updated on May 11, 2023 by Dominique de Merteuil

 - The cheaper alternative; cover your coat hangers with Tyvek fabric!

 - I use velour hangers, mainly padded, which I wrap in either the Tyvek material or the unbuffered acid-free tissue paper.
-Only time will tell if it’s a good idea or not.
-My garments are not in direct contact with the velour so I’m optimistic.

 - Never hang vintage garments that are made of; heavy fabric, embellished with sequins, beads or made of very delicate fabric that will easily tear.